LangGraph runtime authorization

 LangGraph gives agents state machines, checkpointing, and multi-agent coordination.
 But its ToolNode executes tool calls with no authorization check.
 The LLM picks a tool, the ToolNode runs it.
 In a multi-agent graph, once one agent hands work to another, there is no built-in mechanism for scoped delegation or tool-level enforcement.

-This matters because LangGraph is where the high-stakes agents live.
-Financial workflows, customer operations, infrastructure automation.
-CVE-2025-67644 demonstrated SQL injection through LangGraph's own SQLite checkpoint system.
-If the framework's internal state management had injection vulnerabilities, your tools are certainly an attack surface.
-LangGraph's interrupt() provides human-in-the-loop at the graph level, but it doesn't evaluate tool arguments against policies.
+This matters because LangGraph is where high-stakes agents live: financial workflows, customer operations, and infrastructure automation.
+LangGraph's interrupt() provides human review at the graph level, but it does not evaluate each tool argument against policy before execution.

-LangGraph's prebuilt ToolNode executes any tool call the LLM produces.
+LangGraph's prebuilt ToolNode executes the tool calls the LLM produces.
 It parses JSON arguments and runs the function.
 No policy.
 No validation.
 No approval.

 In multi-agent graphs, agents share tools without boundaries.
 A research agent could call a payment tool if the LLM decides to.
 There is no role-based isolation.